 Mission Statement: We are dedicated to helping students grow in their knowledge of agriculture, the environment, and natural resources for the benefit of Oregonians today and in the future.

 Agriculture in the Classroom is a nationwide educational program designed to help students develop an awareness and understanding that agriculture is the source of our food, clothing, shelter and other essentials.
 In Oregon, the program is a non-profit, 501 (c)(3) foundation.
 The College of Agricultural Sciences at Oregon State University (OSU) provides office space on the OSU campus.

 The Oregon AITC Foundation provides curriculum, resources and training to K-12 teachers.
 The program promotes using agriculture to teach science, math, history and nutrition across existing curriculum.
 AITC’s resources are standards-based and use an integrated, hands-on approach to learning.

-Additionally, AITC has an e-newsletter that is distributed monthly and an annual resource newsletter three times per year to teachers in all 36 counties.
+Additionally, AITC has an e-newsletter that is distributed monthly and an annual resource newsletter distributed in September.